ShunSakurai/check_forbidden/README.md

 - Make the window re-sizable
 - Make the "Open files" dialog more useful
 - Display the export path and the file name candidate when typing / pasting the path into the Bilingual file field
-- Display the information about the CSV file's name and the used options at the top of the result
+- Display the result within context
+- Display the memoQ segment ID in results

 ### Maybe later
 - Enable file addition by dragging
-- Add the ability to choose multiple bilingual files from different folders
+- Add an ability to choose multiple bilingual files from different folders
 - Get rid of { brackets } in the bilingual file field
 - Add settings to specify the row of forbidden terms
 - Add settings to specify CSV delimiters
 - Add radio buttons to select export style (command prompt / CSV file)
-- Add the ability to handle non-memoQ files
+- Add an ability to handle non-memoQ files
 - Support regex in forbidden term list
 - Make the path in the entry fields the initial path when pressing buttons
 - Create forbidden term list for [Microsoft Style Guide](https://www.microsoft.com/Language/en-US/StyleGuides.aspx) as an example